MagnusThome/RejsaRubberTrac/README.md

 Example of where to find it: https://eckstein-shop.de/GY-906LLC-BAB-IR-Array-Temperature-Sensor-Module

  - Laser distance sensor VLX53L0X
-Example where to find it: https://www.ebay.co.uk/sch/i.html?_nkw=VL53L0X
+Example where to find it: https://www.ebay.co.uk/sch/i.html?_nkw=VL53L0X&_sop=15

  - CPU and Bluetooth board Adafruit BlueFruit nRF52
 Example where to find it: https://www.electrokit.com/produkt/adafruit-feather-nrf52-bluefruit-le-nrf52832/

+ - Rechargable 3,7V Lipo battery 250mAh or larger with JST-PH 2.0mm connector (Optional)
+Example where to find it: https://www.ebay.co.uk/sch/i.html?_nkw=3.7V+lipo+JST-PH+2.0&_sop=15

 # Power

-The CPU board and the two sensor boards are all powered from the CPU board's USB micro connector.
+The CPU board and the two sensor boards are all powered by connecting power to the CPU board's USB micro connector.
 The CPU board also has a connector for a Lipo battery - which is automatically charged via the USB connector - so the whole system can run completey wireless with it's own power source for roughly 24 hours with a 500mAh 3,7V Lipo battery.
-A 12 volt to 5 volt DC-DC step down converter can be added to run the system on the cars 12V.
+A 12 volt to 5 volt DC-DC step down converter can be added to run the system on the car's 12V.

 # Connecting the three boards